atsepkov/shortcut-stability/README.md

 # Shortcut Stability
 > Input consistency, on so many levels...
+> Innovations are made when conventions are broken

 I love keyboard shortcuts, I use them all the time.
 What I don't love, **at all**, is the context switch between various environments with conflicting shortcuts.
 When shortcuts conflict between apps/OSes, my productivity goes down the drain.
 I fear that I'll use the wrong copy register and spend more time undoing things, I spend a few seconds pondering if I'm using the right clipboard, if the command will copy the string or terminate the process, and these seconds add up, they tax my brain.
 You are probably a victim of this too.
 For example: